The compose API can compose a config similarly to

 - Inside a unit test (Example)

-- To compose multiple configuration objects (Example with Ray).
+- If you want to compose multiple configuration objects (Example with Ray)

 There are 3 initialization methods: